Skip to main content

 The supplied extractions and transformations get your business data into the Celonis object types, event types, and relationships.
 They cover the Accounts Payable, Accounts Receivable, Order Management, Procurement, and Inventory Management business processes.

-For your custom object types and event types, and for custom properties and custom relationships that you've added to the Celonis object types, you’ll need to build SQL transformations using our editor, to transform the relevant data from your business system into objects and events.
+When you enable a Celonis process and select a data connection for an SAP ECC or Oracle EBS system, we’ll install the appropriate transformations for you.
+For your custom object types and event types, and for custom attributes and custom relationships that you've added to the Celonis object types, you’ll need to build SQL transformations using our editor, to transform the relevant data from your business system into objects and events.
+Creating custom transformations has the instructions to do this.

 Transformations